Family History and Historical Societies - a comprehensive list of societies in Australia

 Family history societies also provide education in family history research skills and information and assistance in tracing your family tree.

 Societies often have special interest research groups.
-For example, the Heraldry & Genealogy Society of Canberra (HAGSOC) has thirteen special interest groups including early Australian, continental European, Convict, East Anglia, London and Wales.
-Click here to read more.
+For example, the Family History ACT have thirteen special interest groups including early Australian, continental European, Convict, East Anglia, London and Wales.
 If you aren't in Canberra, check out what your own state or region has to offer.

 The Australasian Federation of Family History Organisations (AFFHO) is the umbrella organisation for family history societies in the region.